 Foundation To Be Named Later (Awarded $1,000) – The organization co-founded by Theo and Paul Epstein.
 You know Theo as the former GM of the World Champion Boston Red Sox and Chicago Cubs.
 They provide mentoring and scholarships, with Peter Gammons, to kids who need a boost to get into college.
 We’re thrilled to support their work and look forward to ongoing collaboration with these guys!

-Note: We’ve earmarked $1,500 (and this number could potentially be increased) to award a grant to an organization that focuses on animal rescue.
+Note: We’ve earmarked an additional $7,500 to award grants to organizations that focus on animal rescue.
 We’ve decided against the original organization we had our eye on, but are now open to other ideas!

 Our focus on #Hunger ($12,500):